eric-d-knowles/vscode-greene/doc.md

     The final step is to open VS Code and access the Jupyter server you’ve just set up.
 Here's what to do:

-    - Open VS Code on your computer and click the Search box at the top of the VS Code window
+    - Open VS Code on your computer and click the Search box at the top of the VS Code window.
     - Click the **Show and Run Commands** option.
 In the Search box, start typing `Jupyter: Clear`.
 The option `Jupyter: Clear Jupyter Remote Server List` should appear at the top of the list; click it.
-This will clean up any stale servers from VS Code code's menu cache.
+This will clean up any stale servers from VS Code's menu cache.
     - Select **File > New File > Jupyter Notebook**.
 This will open an untitled notebook.
     - In the upper-right corner of the notebook, click **Select Kernel > Existing Jupyter Server**.
     - Paste in the URL from the Jupyter server output in the compute-node Terminal window.
-Be sure to copy the one that contains `127.0.0.1` — not the one with with a resolved hostname (e.g., `cm026.hpc.nyu.edu`) in it.
+Be sure to copy the one that contains `127.0.0.1` — not the one with a resolved hostname (e.g., `cm026.hpc.nyu.edu`) in it.
     - Hit enter to connect to your running Jupyter server.

 If all goes well, you should now be able to write code in a local instance of VS Code while accessing all the resources you've requested on Greene's compute node!

 ## Automating the Entire Process

-It can be helpful to walk through the steps above a few times, since they provide a nice snapshot of how to interact with NYU's Greene cluster.
-However, if you code often in VS Code, the manual approach is bound to get tedious.
+It can be helpful to walk through the steps above a few times, as they exemplify how to interact with NYU's Greene cluster from your personal machine.
+If you code often in VS Code, however, the manual approach is bound to get tedious.
+The following script aims to automate the entire process.

+**Note:** The script isn't fully tested and isn't guaranteed to work on every system without tweaks.

+To use the script, you must:

+    1. Be on NYU-NET.
+    2. Have a `~/.ssh/config` file containing the entries shown above.
+    3. Save the script somewhere on your computer (e.g., in `~/code` or `~/scripts`).
+Paste the code into a text editor and save it in your preferred folder as `launch_jupyter_greene.sh`.
+    4. Give the script execute permission.
+Open a Terminal window, navigate to the folder containing the script, and run `chmod +x launch_jupyter_greene.sh`.

+At this point, you can run the script to set up a connection to a Greene compute node by typing `./launch_jupyter_greene.sh`.
+You'll be prompted for several options (including the locations of your Singularity container and overlay file and the resources you are requesting).
+If all goes well, your output will include a line similar to this:

+    🌐 Access the forwarded port at: http://127.0.0.1:8888/lab

+Now, you can open a notebook in VS Code and make this your kernel path.